 - Make it look pretty.
 Most people are visual learners so you want your content upgrade to stand out and create a long lasting impression.
 You also want people to find it useful and interact with your freebie (read it till the end, fill it out).
 For this to happen you need to make your content upgrade pretty using graphics and images that complement your message.
 Two of my favorite sites for gorgeous photos are Styled Stock Society and SC Stockshop.

 - Deliver your content upgrade automatically.
 Once your PDF is ready to be shared with the world, you’ll have to create a new opt-in form.
 With Mailerlite, all you have to do is set up an automation workflow and include a link to the content upgrade in your first email (Mailerlite does NOT host files for you, so you’ll have to upload them to Dropbox or Google Drive first and share the URL).

 - Create a beautiful landing page.
 You might think your work is done, but I highly recommend you create a landing page for each freebie and content upgrade you create.
 Just because something it’s free, it doesn’t mean people will want it.
 You have to sell it to them just like you would a paid product and landing pages are the right place to do just that.
 Plus you’ll be able to link to your freebie from anywhere, like your newsletter and social media.
-If creating landing pages is a struggle and takes too much of your time, these professionally designed opt-in templates are a godsend.

 3 | Put together a resource library